corejourney/core-blog/content/articleideas.md

 - Quitting addictions is easy, if you're serious about it
 - Against "Smart" Devices
 - Transgender and Transsexual, a proposal of a new divide
+- "I liked math until they added letters into it"

 tags:
 - 💸Cryptocurrency